plumier/plumier/docs/docusaurus/docs/Generic-Controller.md

     @PrimaryGeneratedColumn()
     id: number

-    // authorize name field to be search able by everyone
+    // name will be searchable by anyone (respect route authorization)
-    @authorize.filter()
     @Column()
     name: string

     // authorize email field to be search able by admin
-    @authorize.filter("Admin")
+    @authorize.read("Admin")
     @Column()
     email: string
 }